📚 Series WinTer 3 parts

 Architecture & Laying the Plumbing

-But before we write any code, let’s look at the big picture.
+But before we write any code, let’s understand the full picture of what we are building.

 Terminal Architecture

-We can split our architecture into three main layers:
+Bridging those two things cleanly requires several distinct layers of work.
+We can split the architecture of WinTer into three main layers:

-1. The OS Interface (Plumbing): This handles spawning the shell process (cmd.exe), attaching it to ConPTY, and managing the memory pipes that stream the raw byte data back and forth.
+1. The OS Interface (Plumbing): Spawning the shell process, attaching it to ConPTY, and managing the memory pipes that stream raw byte data back and forth.
+This is what we are building now.

-3. The Renderer (Face): A loop that reads our internal text buffer 60 times a second and uses a graphics API to physically draw the characters to your monitor.
+3. The Renderer (Face): A loop that reads our internal grid model and uses a graphics API to physically draw the characters onto your monitor, ideally 60 times per second without flickering.

-A journey of a thousand miles begins with a single step, so let’s start with the OS Interface: the plumbing.
+A journey of a thousand miles begins with a single step, so let’s start with the plumbing.

 The Concept: Anonymous Pipes

-• The Input Pipe: Our terminal application writes the user’s keystrokes into one end, and ConPTY reads them from the other.
+• The Input Pipe: Our application writes the user’s keystrokes into the write end.
+ConPTY reads them from the read end and forwards them to the shell as if they came from a keyboard.

-• The Output Pipe: ConPTY writes the shell’s text output into one end, and our application reads it from the other to draw to the screen.
+• The Output Pipe: ConPTY writes the shell’s text output into the write end.
+Our application reads it from the read end to parse and render.

 SECURITY_ATTRIBUTES saAttr = {0};